sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/testing.md

 This will open Chromium, add a code host, clone repositories, and execute the e2e tests.

-For regression tests, you can also run tests selectively with a command like `yarn run test:regression:search` in the `web/` directory, which runs the tests for search functionality.
+For regression tests, you can also run tests selectively with a command like `pnpm runtest:regression:search` in the `web/` directory, which runs the tests for search functionality.

 #### Writing end-to-end tests